Sustainable Development Goals

 Record and preserve cultural heritage

-Arts and heritage expenditure
+Indicator: Arts and heritage expenditure

 Sustainable practices targets

-• Integral University has installed 1MWp of Rooftop Grid interactive Solar Power Plant.
-Apart from 30% revenue saving the plants avoid 1400 tons of CO2 generation in the environment.
-The University is currently practicing to prevent all the three scopes of Greenhouse emission source.
+• Integral University has established a 1 MWp Rooftop Grid-Interactive Solar Power Plant.
+In addition to achieving a 30% revenue saving, this initiative helps prevent the release of 1400 tons of CO₂ into the atmosphere.
+The university is also actively implementing measures to mitigate all three scopes of greenhouse gas emission sources.

-• Awareness workshop
+• Awareness workshop.

 Promote sustainable commuting